spectrocloud/terraform-provider-spectrocloud/docs/resources/virtual_machine.md

 Optional:

 - `guest` (String) Guest is the amount of memory allocated to the vmi.
 This value must be less than or equal to the limit if specified.
+- `hugepages` (String) Hugepages attribute specifies the hugepage size, for x86_64 architecture valid values are 1Gi and 2Mi.